getify/You-Dont-Know-JS/getting-started/ch3.md

 // Array value: 30
 ```

-Since arrays are iterables, we can shallow-copy an array using the `...` spread:
+Since arrays are iterables, we can shallow-copy an array using iterator consumption via the `...` spread operator:

 ```js
 var arrCopy = [ ...arr ];